Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

-\textbf{Effectiveness of Spatio-Temporal Relation Learning.} Our proposed spatio-temporal relation learning models both spatial relations and temporal relations.
-We first investigate the effectiveness of spatial relation learning by only using the spatial edge subset $E^s$ and setting the temporal kernel size $t^k=1$.
-In Tables~\ref{tab:ablation_bp4d} and~\ref{tab:ablation_disfa}, we can observe AL+$\mathcal{R}$+$G^{s_{f}}$ which element-wise multiplies fixed all-ones edge weight matrices with $\tilde{\mathbf{A}}_q$ improves the results slightly on BP4D and performs worse on DISFA over AL+$\mathcal{R}$.
-This is because the strengths of correlations between different AU pairs are different, which should not be treated with the equal importance.
-In contrast, by adaptively learning edge weights, AL+$\mathcal{R}$+$G^{s_{a}}$ improves the average F1-frame from $61.4$ and $61.0$ to $62.6$ and $62.2$ over AL+$\mathcal{R}$ on BP4D and DISFA, respectively.
+In Table~\ref{tab:ablation_bp4d}, we can observe AA+$G^{sh}$ improves the results slightly over AA.
+This is because the patterns of different AUs are often different, which should not be reasoned with the shared parameters $\mathbf{\Theta}^{(0)}$.
+In contrast, by using Eq.~\eqref{eq:gcn_new3} to reason AU-specific patterns, AA+$G^{sp}$ improves the average F1-frame from $61.6$ to $62.8$ over AA.